ardizio/web-SwiftUI/README.md

 ### a.
 Undestand the Logic

 Before digging in the code just read the article in my blog: [Implementing SwiftUI on the Web Part 1](https://www.actum.it/ArticleReaderView/2023-10-13-implementing-swiftui-on-the-web-part-1).
 There is a general overview of the project and how to use the code.
 The main webite at that url is using SwiftUI as backbone.

-So it's working and you will notice that's really fast.
+It's working and you will notice that's really fast.

 After reading you will understand my choices.
 I have implemented 2 Classes `Router` that handles Application Routing, and `SwiftUI` that handles Styling and Views loading from cache or a determined app web loaction.